Ivan Popov (wrestler)

-Ivan Popov is an Australian Greco-Roman wrestler of Russian descent.
+Ivan Popov (born 25 May 1986) is an Australian Greco-Roman wrestler of Russian descent.

 In 2010, he won a gold medal at the 2010 Commonwealth Games in the Men's Greco-Roman 120 kg division, Australia's first win in 32 years.

 He attempted to qualify to wrestle for the 2012 Olympics.

 In 2016, he finished 2nd at the 2016 African & Oceania Wrestling Olympic Qualification Tournament to earn an Olympic berth.

 He is the son of Olympic bronze medalist and world champion Vladimir Popov.